DoctorKhan/Manual-Override-Book/src/01_part_glitch_in_code/03_5_parable_marionette_strings.md

 One day, during a performance, one of his leg strings snagged on a nail on the stage floor.
 He tried to move, to continue his dance, but he was held fast.
 In his struggle, he looked up for the first time.
 And he saw it: a thin, shimmering string rising from his knee into the darkness above.

 He was terrified.
 He was not the dancer; he was being danced.

+**But this raised the central mystery**: If he was just a puppet, what was it that could see the strings?
+What was it that could feel terrified about being controlled?
+A puppet shouldn't be able to observe its own strings—yet something was observing.

 For days, he was consumed by this horror.
 He saw the strings on his friends, on his family.
 He saw how they all moved and spoke and felt according to pulls and tensions they were not aware of.
 Some, he noticed, had strings so tangled they could only repeat the same jerky motions over and over.